sandreas/graft/README.md

 graft '/tmp/(*.jpg)'
 ```

-If you would like to match ***()*** in directory names or file names, they have to be escaped via backslash:
+If you would like to match `()` in directory names or file names, they have to be quoted via backslash:
 ```
 graft '/tmp/videos \(2016\)' '/home/johndoe/'
 ```

-You can also use pipes to match groups of chars:
+You can also use pipes to match multiple variants of char combinations:
 ```
 graft '/tmp/(*.)(jpg|png)' '/home/johndoe/pictures/$1$2'
 ```